Kids can become animal experts at any age thanks to our humane education lessons.

 Kindergarten – 3rd grade: “Playing It Safe With Dogs” (45 minutes)

-A short video followed by a Q&A session on acting safely around dogs.
-Each student will get the opportunity to practice safely meeting a dog.
+This dog bite prevention lesson includes a short video followed by Q&A. We then discuss how to safely meet a dog and how to act respectfully around dogs.
+Each student will have the opportunity to practice safely meeting a dog.

 Pre-school – 1st grade: “Sharing Sam” (30 minutes)